Northern Dynasty Minerals (NYSEAMERICAN:NAK) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research lowered shares of Northern Dynasty Minerals (NYSEAMERICAN:NAK) (TSE:NDM) from a buy rating to a hold rating in a research note released on Tuesday, Zacks.com reports.
+Zacks Investment Research cut shares of Northern Dynasty Minerals (NYSEAMERICAN:NAK) (TSE:NDM) from a buy rating to a hold rating in a report issued on Tuesday morning, Zacks.com reports.

 According to Zacks, “Northern Dynasty owns the rights to purchase 100% of the Pebble gold-copper-molybdenum porphyry deposit, where successful drilling programs have delineated an Inferred Mineral Resource.
 Northern Dynasty is the largest gold deposit and one of the largest copper deposits in North America. “

-Separately, HC Wainwright restated a buy rating and issued a $1.20 target price (up previously from $1.10) on shares of Northern Dynasty Minerals in a research report on Friday, September 10th.
+Separately, HC Wainwright reaffirmed a buy rating and issued a $1.20 target price (up from $1.10) on shares of Northern Dynasty Minerals in a research report on Friday, September 10th.

 Northern Dynasty Minerals (NYSEAMERICAN:NAK) (TSE:NDM) last posted its quarterly earnings results on Monday, August 16th.
-The mining company reported ($0.02) earnings per share (EPS) for the quarter.
-Analysts forecast that Northern Dynasty Minerals will post -0.07 earnings per share for the current fiscal year.
+The mining company reported ($0.02) EPS for the quarter.
+As a group, research analysts expect that Northern Dynasty Minerals will post -0.07 earnings per share for the current year.

-Institutional investors have recently modified their holdings of the business.
-Millennium Management LLC lifted its holdings in shares of Northern Dynasty Minerals by 122.4% during the second quarter.
-Millennium Management LLC now owns 343,969 shares of the mining company’s stock worth $169,000 after purchasing an additional 189,308 shares during the period.
-Squarepoint Ops LLC acquired a new position in shares of Northern Dynasty Minerals during the second quarter worth $29,000.
-Kopernik Global Investors LLC lifted its holdings in shares of Northern Dynasty Minerals by 3.4% during the second quarter.
-Kopernik Global Investors LLC now owns 27,695,248 shares of the mining company’s stock worth $13,626,000 after purchasing an additional 913,847 shares during the period.
-PAX Financial Group LLC acquired a new position in shares of Northern Dynasty Minerals during the second quarter worth $148,000.
-Finally, Northwestern Mutual Wealth Management Co. lifted its holdings in shares of Northern Dynasty Minerals by 1,195.9% during the second quarter.
-Northwestern Mutual Wealth Management Co. now owns 62,308 shares of the mining company’s stock worth $31,000 after purchasing an additional 57,500 shares during the period.
-Hedge funds and other institutional investors own 13.25% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Valeo Financial Advisors LLC grew its position in shares of Northern Dynasty Minerals by 13.6% during the second quarter.
+Valeo Financial Advisors LLC now owns 208,450 shares of the mining company’s stock worth $103,000 after buying an additional 25,000 shares in the last quarter.
+Russell Investments Group Ltd. boosted its holdings in Northern Dynasty Minerals by 52.8% in the first quarter.
+Russell Investments Group Ltd. now owns 14,561,858 shares of the mining company’s stock valued at $9,291,000 after purchasing an additional 5,032,636 shares in the last quarter.
+HRT Financial LP acquired a new position in Northern Dynasty Minerals in the first quarter valued at approximately $35,000.
+Mirae Asset Global Investments Co.
+Ltd. boosted its holdings in Northern Dynasty Minerals by 158.4% in the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 5,861,488 shares of the mining company’s stock valued at $3,716,000 after purchasing an additional 3,592,868 shares in the last quarter.
+Finally, UBS Group AG boosted its holdings in Northern Dynasty Minerals by 69.3% in the first quarter.
+UBS Group AG now owns 52,237 shares of the mining company’s stock valued at $33,000 after purchasing an additional 21,389 shares in the last quarter.
+13.25% of the stock is owned by institutional investors and hedge funds.

 Northern Dynasty Minerals Ltd. engages in the exploration of mineral properties in the United States.
 Its principal mineral property is the Pebble copper-gold-molybdenum project comprising 2,402 mineral claims that covers an area of approximately 417 square miles located in southwest Alaska.
 The company was formerly known as Northern Dynasty Explorations Ltd.